Gaetano Lococo

-Gaetano Lococo (1895-1993), also known as "Thomas" or "Tano" was a mobster identified as one of the "Five Iron Men" of Kansas City, Missouri by Americanmafia.com.
+Gaetano Lococo (1895–1993), also known as "Thomas" or "Tano", was a mobster identified as one of the "Five Iron Men" of Kansas City, Missouri by Americanmafia.com.
 Lococo was known within the Kansas City crime family as an enforcer in his early years.
 Later on, he controlled an interest in several illegal gambling establishments.

 Arrival in Kansas City

 In the 1930s, Lococo was frequently mentioned in local newspaper articles about major mob-related events.
 According to grand jury testimony, Lococo helped gunmen escape from the scene of the bloody June 1933 Union Station massacre in Kansas City.
 Lococo, Tony Gizzo, Charles Gargotta and Dominick Binaggio (brother of Charles Binaggio) allegedly provided the gunmen with a stolen car and escorted them out of the city a few days later.

 Shootout with the Sheriff

 By pure chance, County Sheriff Bash, one of his deputies, the sheriff's wife, and a teenaged girl were a block away from the murder scene when they heard gunfire; they all were returning from a party.
 The sheriff directed his deputy to drive toward the sound of the gunfire.
 As the sheriff's car stopped at Armour and Forest, Gargotta and Lococo were still standing in the street.
 Scola and Fasone were in the front seat of the getaway car with the engine running.
 Scola saw Sheriff Bash exit his car with a 12 gauge shotgun; he gunned the engine and plowed his getaway car directly into the Sheriff's car.
 Still in their wrecked car, both Scola and Fasone opened fire on Bash, but he quickly cut them down with his riot gun (Scola and Fasone died at the scene).

 Meanwhile, Lococo took off on foot (his headquarters was a few blocks away).
 The deputy, now out of the car, exchanged shots with Lococo.
 Throwing down his gun, Lococo disappeared down an alley.
 As Lococo made his escape, Gargotta charged Sheriff Bash with guns blazing.
 However, Gargotta soon ran out of ammunition and surrendered to Bash.

-Despite the dubious efforts of the local police force (which was very corrupt at the time), Lococo was never charged for Anthon's murder or the ensuing shootout.
+Despite the dubious efforts of the local police force (which was very corrupt at the time), Lococo was never charged with Anthon's murder or the ensuing shootout.
 But in 1939, during a citywide cleanup campaign, Lococo was charged with income tax evasion and sent to prison for a short term.
 This would be Lococo's only major conviction.